The Deltoids

 Anterior Deltoid

-If you’re doing lots of chest exercises in your weekly routine, then your anterior deltoid is getting lots of work as well.
+If you’re performing lots of chest exercises in your weekly routine, then your anterior deltoid is getting lots of work as well.
 The anterior deltoid is the front shoulder muscle that assists with most of your chest movements like bench press, push-ups, and many other chest exercises.
 The anterior deltoid is responsible for horizontal shoulder adduction and shoulder flexion.
 Therefore, if you really want to isolate the anterior deltoid, and achieve maximum muscle exhaustion, then the best exercise to add to your routine is the dumbbell front raise (pictured below).

 dumbbell front raise at pfta schools